dirigeants/klasa/tutorials/CommandsArguments.md

-This is an in-depth tutorial for **Klasa's Usage arguments**, explaining all kinds of arguments and what you can do with them, as well as how they're used in the framework's backends.
+This is an in-depth tutorial for the **Klasa's Usage**.
+Unlike many other frameworks, Klasa and Komada use a system called **usage string** to improve simplicity, in the next three pages, you will learn how to use it correctly.

 ## Command Arguments

 What are command arguments and how do they differ from parameters?
-Arguments are raw strings based on the input by the user split based on {@link Command.usageDelim} or {@link Command.quotedStringSupport}.
-An resolver converts the arguments to parameters based on the possible usage type.
+Arguments are raw strings based on the input by the user split based on {@link Command#usageDelim} or {@link Command#quotedStringSupport}.
+A resolver converts the arguments to parameters based on the possible usage type.

-For example, let's say you want a command to take a user and a channel, then you just put a string to usage being: `'<selectedUser:user> <selectedChannel:channel>'`, they're command arguments, and tells the __internal parser__ to take and parse them, if both validate correctly in the command output (i.e. `[p]command @user #channel`), the internal parser will pass an instance of {@link KlasaUser} and {@link external:Channel} inside an array, being **parameters**.
+For example, let's say you want a command to take a user and a channel, then you just put a string to usage being: `'<selectedUser:user> <selectedChannel:channel>'`, they're command arguments, and tell the __internal parser__ to take and parse them, if both validate correctly in the command output (i.e. `[p]command @user #channel`), the internal parser will pass an instance of {@link KlasaUser} and {@link external:Channel} inside an array, being **parameters**.

-In short, command arguments are what define the input that the command and internal parser should take, message arguments (`KlasaMessage#args`) are the raw arguments (array of string), and message parameters (`KlasaMessage#params`) an array with the parsed arguments.
+In short, command arguments are what define the input that the command and internal parser should take, message arguments ({@link KlasaMessage#args}) are the raw arguments (array of string), and message parameters ({@link KlasaMessage#params}) are an array with the parsed arguments.

 ## Structure